Homeless Shelters: The Pertinent Issues

 Homelessness is a problem in every major city in the United States—not just the town I live in.
 The federal definition of “homeless” describes an individual who lacks a fixed, regular and adequate nighttime residence; an individual who has a primary nighttime residence that is a supervised publicly or privately operated shelter designed to provide temporary living accommodations; an institution that provides a temporary residence for individuals intended to be institutionalized; or, a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings.
 This definition accurately describes the situation but fails to address the inhumanity of living on the streets.

 It is estimated that my hometown has approximately 320 homeless “occupants,” of which 50 to 75 live in available shelters.
 Over 50 are chronically homeless, and 45 have been homeless in town for over three years.
 More than 40 are reported having mental health problems.
-These statistics are miniscule when compared to similar studies conducted in major U.S. cities, but this is a huge number for a town this size.
+These statistics are minuscule when compared to similar studies conducted in major U.S. cities, but this is a huge number for a town this size.
 The homeless can’t be hidden or brushed aside, and we remember their faces as we pass them on the streets, time and again.

 The homeless have sometimes found abandoned buildings to inhabit, or have built teepee communities near the river.
 Others live under the bridge crossing the river on the north edge of town.
 These solutions demonstrate the resolve of the many people living without shelter from the elements, but their solutions are fraught with danger.
 Occupants of these homeless “communities” have been victims of assault, robbery, rape and even murder.
 They are to be commended for trying to create a refuge for themselves, but are in need of a safer solution.